 Essential Elements Workshops are short classes that provide detailed education on a specific tool or component of process improvement.
-Courses are open to all D-H and D-H Health member employees at no cost.
+Courses are open to all Dartmouth Health employees at no cost.
 Courses are regularly scheduled onsite in Lebanon.
-To find out more about a course or request a course on-site at your D-H Health location, please contact us at VILearningCenter@hitchcock.org
+To find out more about a course or request a course on-site at your Dartmouth Health location, please contact us at VILearningCenter@hitchcock.org

 5S and Workplace Organization

-This course provides an introduction to the concept and use of 5S as a visual workplace organization technique.
-Attendees will learn the steps involved in a 5S process in order to achieve and sustain a controlled standard work flow or/value-institute-0/value-institute/faculty space.
+This course introduces the concept and use of 5S as a visual workplace organization technique.
+Attendees will learn the steps involved in a 5S process to achieve and sustain a controlled standard workflow or/value-institute-0/value-institute/faculty space.

 Cause and Effect

-This course provides an introduction to the concept and use of Cause and Effect during problem solving and root cause analysis.
-Attendees will learn ‘Point of Cause’ vs. ‘Root Cause’, Chain of Causation, Root Cause Analysis (RCA), and Root Cause Selection Criteria.
+This course introduces the concept and use of Cause and Effect during problem-solving and root cause analysis.
+Attendees will learn ‘Point of Cause’ vs. ‘Root Cause,’ Chain of Causation, Root Cause Analysis (RCA), and Root Cause Selection Criteria.

 Control Plans and Process Management

-This course provides an introduction to the development and use of control plans.
+This course introduces the development and use of control plans.
 Students will learn what elements are important to include in a control plan.
 Control plans help to ensure the Key Performance Indicators for a process are monitored and create a foundation for sustaining performance.

 Developing Project Charters